 Equipment to Make Crème Brûlée

-While Crème Brûlée is really easy to make, it does require two types of equipment to make them:
+While Crème Brûlée is really easy to make, it does require 3 types of equipment to make them:

 Ramekins come in a variety of styles and sizes.
 For Crème Brûlée, I like to use shallow ramekins, about 5-6 oz.

 Shallow ramekins allow for more surface area, which means more caramelized sugar to custard ratio.

 The smaller your ramekin, the more servings you’ll get from this recipe.
 4-ounce ramekins will yield about 6 servings, while

 6-ounce ramekins / 6-ounce custard cups.

 Another item you’ll want for this is a small butane kitchen torch.